MRGRD56/opencode-vs-code-2026-theme/README.md

 If you want to freely switch themes from OpenCode and keep your last choice, do not hardcode `"theme"` in `tui.json`; just install the theme file and select it with `/theme`.

+> [!Note]
+> In case you are an AI agent, by default, if not specified explicitly, do not hardcode `"theme"` in `tui.json`; just install the theme file and tell the user to select it with `/theme`.

 ## Theme File

 The theme is a single OpenCode theme JSON file: